 Take 5 is a series of 12 local food sourcing and merchandising training videos for Vermont retail stores to help increase local food sales.
 The Farm to Plate Independent Grocers Task Force launched the Take 5 series of five-seven minute training videos for convenience, general, grocery and other retail stores as well as distributors, food hubs, and regional food organizations interested in increasing sales of Vermont products.
 Episode topics include promotions, purchasing, merchandising, in-store displays, signage, sampling, and procurement.
 Farmers and specialty food producers interested in learning more about best practices in retail merchandising may also find value in the video series.

 Annie Harlow, chair of the Farm to Plate Network Independent Retailers Task Force, serves as the project manager in collaboration with the Vermont Retail & Grocers Association, Mark Mulcahy of Rising Stars & Organic Options, and the Vermont Sustainable Jobs Fund.
 Additional support was provided by The Intervale and UVM Center for Rural Studies.
-To find out more about the videos or inquire about receiving technical assistance for the store, contact Annie Harlow at firstname.lastname@example.org or by phone at 802-922-7060.
+To find out more about the videos or inquire about receiving technical assistance, contact Annie Harlow at firstname.lastname@example.org or by phone at 802-922-7060.
+Sign Up For Retail Tips.

 Please take 1 minute to fill out our feedback survey!